 His parents exchanged glances.
 “What do you mean?” his mother asked.

 “Since May 19.”

 “What happened for you two to be separated?”

 Matt told them everything.
 When he was finished, there was a stunned silence.
 “After I found out the truth, I realized that there was no need for a separation.
 I’ve filed for a divorce.”

-“I can’t believe that she kept something so important from you,” Mr. Tremblay said, shaking her head.
+“I can’t believe that she kept something so important from you,” Mr. Tremblay said, shaking his head.